jjabakker/GlycoPaint-History/doc/Paint_Pipeline_Documentation.md

   <img src="Images/experiments_info_with_metadata.png"  width="800">
 </figure>

-The 'Brightfield Images' directory holds JPG versions of the Brightfield images, converted from the original Nikon '.nd2' format.
-These files  will be needed later in the Visual Inspection phase.

 ## Run TrackMate

 The Trackmate plugin in the Fiji environment is used to analyse the recordings, detect spots and connect spots to tracks where possible.

-The Experiment info 'Threshold' parameter determines the spot detection sensitivity.
+The Experiment Info 'Threshold' parameter determines the spot detection sensitivity.
 With a low threshold value, even not very well-defined  spots are detected.
 With a high threshold value, poorly defined spots are ignored.
-Experience indicates that with 1,000,000 plus spots, processing becomes very lengthy and does not lead to usable results.
+Experience indicates that with 1,000,000 plus spots, processing takes very long and does not lead to usable results.
 The user chooses for each recording a threshold value in an iterative process.
 The threshold should be set so that the number of spots preferably is in the 300,000 to 800,000 range.
 A good starting value for the Threshold is 20.

 The 'Run Trackmate' procedure is started from Fiji by selecting from the 'Plugins' menu the Paint group and in there 'Run Trackmate'.
-A dialog box to select the Recordings Directory and Experiment Directory is displayed.
+A dialog box to select the Recordings Directory and Experiment Directory (previoulsy created) is displayed.

 <figure style="text-align: center;">
   <img src="Images/run_trackmate_dialog.png"  width="500">
 </figure>

 Upon successful processing, the system generates for each recording an image.
 A representative example of an image is shown below.